Guest Post by: Peter Hamilton, Documentary Business Strategist

 The key question to ask regarding your film: ‘Will it still be relevant 12-18 months from now?’

-Peter Hamilton is a former CBS executive who has directed his New York-based international consulting firm for 30+ years.
+Peter Hamilton is a media & business strategist and former CBS executive who has directed his New York-based international consulting firm for 30+ years.

 His clients have included NBC, A+E Networks, National Geographic Channels, Global Canal+ and BBC; the Rockefeller Foundation; and governments, including Singapore’s IMDA.
 He has planned and helped launch dozens of channels, notably for Discovery International.